revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 Since String is immutable, its hashcode is cached at the time of creation and it doesn’t need to be calculated again.
-This makes it a great candidate for key in a Map and it’s processing is fast than other HashMap key objects.
-This is why String is mostly used Object as HashMap keys.
+This makes it a great candidate for keys in a Map and its processing is fast than other HashMap key objects.
+Therefore,String is mostly used Object as HashMap keys.

 </blockquote>
 </details>

 ---

-29. How will you create a Readonly List, Set, Map in Java?
+29. How will you create a Readonly List, Set, and Map in Java?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-We can use `Collections.unModifiableList()` method to create read-only List,`Collections.unmodifiableSe()`for creating read-only Set like read-only HashSet and similarly creating a read-only Map in Java.
+We can use `Collections.unModifiableList()` method to create a read-only List,`Collections.unmodifiableSe()`for creating a read-only Set like a read-only HashSet and similarly creating a read-only Map in Java.

 </blockquote>
 </details>